EniolaWebsterEsho/Diabetes-Classification/README.md

 # Diabetes-Classification

-A.	Title
+A.	Title:
 Pima Indians Diabetes Database.
 This dataset is from the National Institute of Diabetes and Digestive and Kidney Diseases and released by Johns Hopkins University.

-B.	Data description
+B.	Data description:
 There are number of 768 instances and 8 attributes with Class.
 All the attributes are numeric and the Class is categorical.
 The attributes are listed below:
 1. Number of times pregnant
    	2. Plasma glucose concentration a 2 hours in an oral glucose tolerance test